kcartlidge/ruthless/README.md

 * ```sitefooter``` - from the ```ruthless.ini``` file
 * ```content``` - the final output from the flow above

+#### Content

-In addition, by using content front matter (YAML metadata) you can provide any key/value information you like and it will make it's way to the template, with the exception of the ```site...``` ones above which cannot be replaced:
+By using content front matter (as flat YAML metadata) *you can provide any key/value information you like and it will make it's way to the template*, with the exception of the ones above which are built in.

+For example:

 ``` yaml
 ---